Ulm-IQO/qudi/documentation/how_to_use_config_file.md

 The names `<itemname>`, `<itemname2>` and `<itemname3>` can be chosen freely, but for consistency reasons, we have chosen the following definition:

-* `_out` connectors of the hardware classes should have as itemnames the interface name through which you can access that hardware object.
+* `_out` connectors of the hardware classes should have the name of the interfaces through which you can access that hardware object as their itemnames, e.g. for a microwave source this would be `'MicrowaveInterface'`.
 * Consequently, the itemnames of `_in` connectors in the logic files should also have interface names.
-* The itemnames of the '_out' connectors in the Logic should be called after the present logic classname.
+* The itemnames of the `_out` connectors in the Logic should be called after the present logic classname.
-* The itemnames of the '_in' connector in the GUI should be called after the logic class, which should be attached to it.
+* The itemnames of the `_in` connector in the GUI should be called after the logic class, which should be attached to it.